-As industries continue to digitize, companies must change to stay economically viable.
+As industries continue to digitize, companies must change to stay viable in a digital economy.
 On the other hand, attempting a digital transformation -- at whatever level a company does so -- has its risks, too.
-Failure rates are high, and digital transformations create new problems.
+Failure rates are high, and digital transformations create new problems and disrupt business processes.
 For example, a supply chain transformation is likely to demand new skills.
-An ERP digital transformation requires CIOs to answer difficult questions.
-Starting with a digital transformation strategy is one way to improve the outcome of any deployment.

 Here are six critical steps that organizations should incorporate in a digital transformation strategy.

 When HealthMarkets, a health insurance agency, underwent a successful transformation five years ago in response to the Affordable Care Act, the company had to act quickly, said Michael Stahl, executive vice president and chief marketing officer at the agency.

 "Despite minor hiccups along the way here and there, ensuring that we openly communicated the end goal ... helped us stay on track and complete the transformation effectively," Stahl said.

 Ensuring that all stakeholders understand what's happening and why it's happening can help lessen fears that naturally arise with change, he said.